 • It’s is recommended that you have the V2.0 Eproms installed on the MW 1, some patches use newer waveforms but they should work with the old Eproms too.
 I can recommend the upgrade to V2.0, it adds new waveforms and many more functionalities and brings more life in your precious vintage Microwave.

 • This soundbank was designed for the Waldorf Microwave 1.
-From what I heard is that the single patches are compatible with the Microwave II & XT but be advised that there may be differences in sound.
+From what I heard is that the single patches are compatible with the Microwave II & XT but be advised that there may be differences in sound and I do not owe these units.
 I have never tested my patches on the other versions so I can not guarantee.
 The single patches will probably work but the soundbank won’t be compatible for transfer.

 • These patches are “Single Patches” and not the so called “Multi’s”, you can of course stack these patches in your Multi section and get even fatter sounds.